My Path to Becoming a Data Scientist

 When it came around the time to apply for internships my Junior year, I was getting frustrated by how competitive they were.
 I recall applying to hundreds of internships and not landing any of them.
 It was approaching the end of the year when I finally landed an interview and it was at Amazon!
 I had not even remembered applying, but was ecstatic.
 There was a lot of pressure during the interview process, and the preparation consumed my life for a while.
 I thought I ruined my chances during the third round when I booked a conference room in the business building and the wifi was not working, so I missed the recruiter’s call.
 Luckily, they rescheduled and I moved onto the final round.
 I got my Business Analyst internship offer at the very beginning of May and was so relieved, excited, and nervous!
 This would mean I would be moving to Seattle for the entire summer, and have my first experience working at a Big Tech and FAANG company.

 The summer of my internship was definitely a memorable one, where I had to learn to sink or swim in an ambiguous environment.
-I was placed in AWS Infrastructure as a Business Analyst intern, where I came into it knowing absolutely nothing about the cloud, infrastructure planning, or how scrappy and fast-faced things could be.
+I was placed in AWS Infrastructure as a Business Analyst intern, where I came into it knowing absolutely nothing about the cloud, infrastructure planning, or how scrappy and fast-paced things could be.
 But, I came out of it with my future roommate and best friend, many learnings, and the golden ticket to a full time position the following summer.

 I finished my senior year at USC taking classes I was highly interested in to accelerate my skillset building.
 I even emailed the head of a USC graduate program and asked if I could sit in on a few graduate-level machine learning courses, where I received a 2-letter “ok.” in response to my page-long lengthy plea.
 Most of my Data Sciences & Operations classes were focused on SQL, and Applied Analytics classes on machine learning in R.